-What the feelings of the young baronet must have been from the first moment when he received from the hands of the unfortunate Captain Baynton, (who, although an officer of his own corps, was personally a stranger to him,) that cherished sister of his friend, on whose ideal form his excited imagination had so often latterly loved to linger, up to the present hour, we should vainly attempt to paint.
-There are emotions of the heart, it would be mockery in the pen to trace.
-From the instant of his first contributing to preserve her life, on that dreadful day of blood, to that when the schooner fell into the hands of the savages, few words had passed between them, and these had reference merely to the position in which they found themselves, and whenever Sir Everard felt, he could, without indelicacy or intrusion, render himself in the slightest way serviceable to her.
-The very circumstances under which they had met, conduced to the suppression, if not utter extinction, of all passion attached to the sentiment with which he had been inspired.
-A new feeling had quickened in his breast; and it was with emotions more assimilated to friendship than to love that he now regarded the beautiful but sorrow-stricken sitter of his bosom friend.
-Still there was a softness, a purity, a delicacy and tendernoss in this new feeling, in which the influence of sex secretly though unacknowledgedly predominated; and even while sensible it would have been a profanation of everything most sacred and delicate in nature to have admitted a thought of love within his breast at such a moment, he also felt he could have entertained a voluptuous joy in making any sacrifice, even to the surrender of life itself, provided the tranquillity of that gentle and suffering being could be by it ensured.
+What the feelings of the young baronet must have been from the first moment when he received from the hands of the unfortunate Captain Baynton (who, although an officer of his own corps, was persona stranger to him), that cherished sister of his frien whose ideal form his excited imagination had so latterly loved to linger, up to the present hour, we si vainly attempt to paint.
+There are emotions of the it would be mockery in the pen to trace.
+From the stant of his first contributing to preserve her life on dreadful day of blood, to that when the schooner fell the hands of the savages, few words had passed bet them, and these had reference merely to the position which they found themselves, and whenever Sir Eve felt he could without indelicacy or intrusion render self in the slightest way serviceable to her.
+The circumstances under which they had met conduce the suppression, if not utter extinction, of all pas attached to the sentiment with which he had inspired.
+A new feeling had quickened in his bre and it was with emotions more assimilated to friend than to love that he now regarded the beautiful but row-stricken sister of his bosom friend.
+Still there a softness, a purity, a delicacy and tenderness in this feeling in which the influence of sex secretly, though acknowledged, predominated; and even while sensible would have been a profanation of everything most sac and delicate in nature to have admitted a thought of l within his breast at such a moment, he also felt he co have entertained a voluptuous joy in making any sa fice, even to the surrender of life itself, provided tranquility of that gentle and suffering being could be it ensured.